What Are The Reserves Used For?

 - Up to 50% of the Net Investment Income (NII) derived from past reserves from the remaining assets.

-- Relevant assets are defined in the Constitution as the net assets invested by GIC, MAS, and Temasek1, minus the liabilities of the Government (which include SGS and SSGS).
-This ensures that we set aside returns to cover the costs of servicing
+- Relevant assets are defined in the Constitution as the net assets invested by GIC, MAS, and Temasek, minus the liabilities of the Government (which include Singapore Government Securities and Special Singapore Government Securities).
+This ensures that we set aside returns to cover the costs of servicing our liabilities.

-- Allowed the Government to spend based on long-term expected returns, rather than only year-to-year actual investment income, comprising dividends and interest, under the NII component.
-This enabled the Government to smooth out the volatility of spending.
+- Long-term expected rates of return (rather than year-on-year actual returns, comprising dividends and interest, under the NII component) rates of return are used used to smooth out the volatility of Government spending.
 For example, it ensures that the Government does not overspend in a bull market, and end up finding itself short of resources in a bear market.

 Process to Determine the ELTRROR